enigmampc/Game-of-Zones/docs/validators/validator-setup.md

 When attempting to perform routine maintenance or planning for an upcoming coordinated upgrade, it can be useful to have your validator systematically and gracefully halt.
-You can achieve this by either setting the `halt-height` to the height at which you want your node to shutdown or by passing the `--halt-height` flag to `gaiad`.
+You can achieve this by either setting the `halt-height` to the height at which you want your node to shutdown or by passing the `--halt-height` flag to `enigmagozd`.
 The node will shutdown with a zero exit code at that given height after committing the block.